 - Map service cache tiles and hosted tile layer caches—If you have either of these, make a backup copy of all directories where your cache tiles are stored (for example, the entire arcgiscache directory under C:\arcgisserver\directories\ or <ArcGIS Server installation directory>/arcgis/server/usr/directories).
 These directories contain the cache tiles and the tiling scheme file conf.xml.
 The cache directories may also contain a file geodatabase, status.gdb, which contains information about what tiles have been built.
 When you restore the site, move or copy the information back to the original arcgiscache directory.

-- Data sources for nonhosted web services—For file-based data sources, you need to make backup copies of those files.
+- Referenced data sources for web services—For file-based data sources, you need to make backup copies of those files.
 For data stored in a database, use the tools of your database management system to create database backups.

 - Spatiotemporal big data store backups—If you have a spatiotemporal big data store registered with your hosting server, create backups using the ArcGIS Data Store backupdatastore utility.